-It is this creek (not Smiths Creek) that you can see from the firetrail.
+It is this creek that you can see from the firetrail.
 So rather than backtracking along the creek, I head directly up the slope, through ferns and past rock overhangs, to re-join the main trail.

 It’s then back up along Smiths Creek Trail to the start.
 Definitely a walk I’d do again, with some more time to see how far upstream it’s possible to go.

-0.0km Perimeter Trail at end of Booligal Road (Terrey Hills) 0.1km Junction with Smiths Creek Trail 2.8km Smiths Creek 3.3km Unnamed creek 5.8km Return to Booligal Road
+0.0km Perimeter Trail at end of Booligal Road (Terrey Hills) 0.1km Junction with Smiths Creek Trail 2.8km Smiths Creek 3.3km Unnamed creek 5.8km End of Booligal Road